 Intentional.
-Battery can only occur when another person acts intentionally.
-An intentional action is carried out with purpose.
+The battery can only occur when another person acts intentionally.
+Intentional action is carried out with purpose.
 It’s important to note, however, that another person doesn’t actually have to intend to hurt you.
 Here’s an example.
 Sam wants to scare his ex’s new boyfriend.
-He seems him walking down the street and grabs a glass bottle.
+He seems him walking down the street and grabbing a glass bottle.
 He throws it in his direction, intending to frighten him.
 However, his aim is better than he thinks and he hits the guy square on the head.
 Sam intentionally threw the bottle.
 He will be considered to have acted intentionally, even though he didn’t mean to actually hit his target.

 Substantial Cause.
 Battery requires that you suffer an injury of some kind.
 In order to recover compensation, you’ll have to prove that the battery was a “substantial factor” in your harm.
 This requires you to show that you wouldn’t have suffered the injury if the harmful or offensive contact had never occurred.

 - Punching, hitting, or striking another person with a fist or hand

 - Harming another by throwing an object at them

 - Touching another person in an inappropriate and/or sexual manner, and